-It can be really overwhelming to pick a web hosting provider from the hundreds of options available right after you Google “Best Web Hosting 2019” or anything that your curious mind might has come up with.
+It can be really overwhelming to pick a web hosting provider from the hundreds of options available right after you Google “Best Web Hosting 2020” or anything that your curious mind might has come up with.
 Literally every website on the front page discounting “ads” has their own list of “Top Web Hosts”, however, what’s disheartening is that no one really explains why they consider them to be the best.
-But we before we dive into the process of selecting the best web hosting sites and why, let me just save you some time and give you the list first.
+But before we dive into the process and technicalities of selecting the best web hosting providers, let me give you my list of top web hosting providers so that you can make a quick decision.

 How we picked the best hosting sites ?